nijigenerate/nijilive/CONTRIBUTING.md

 # Contributing to nijilive
-Thank you for your interest in contributing to the nijilive project!
+Thank you for your interest in contributing to the nijigenerate Project!

 Before getting in contact, please familiarize yourself with our [code of conduct](https://github.com/nijigenerate/nijilive/blob/main/CODE_OF_CONDUCT.md).